The earthquake occurred on January 12th, 2010, at 16.53 local time (21.53 GMT).

-Haiti is situated to the north of the Caribbean Plate, on a transform (slip/conservative) plate boundary with the North American Plate.
+Haiti is situated at the northern end of the Caribbean Plate, on a transform (slip/conservative) plate boundary with the North American Plate.
 The North American plate is moving west.
-This movement is not smooth and there is friction between the North American Plate and the Caribbean Plate.
-Pressure builds between the two plates until it is released as an earthquake.
+This movement is not smooth, and there is friction between the North American Plate and the Caribbean Plate.
+Pressure builds between the two plates until released as an earthquake.

 A map to show the location of Haiti in relation to tectonic plates.
 Source BBC.

-The epicenter of the earthquake was 16km south west of Port-Au-Prince.
-The earthquake was caused by a slip along an existing fault in this area (Enriquillo-Plaintain Garden fault).
+The epicentre of the earthquake was 16km southwest of Port-Au-Prince.
+The earthquake was caused by a slip along an existing fault (Enriquillo-Plaintain Garden fault).

 A map to show the location of the epicentre of the earthquake

 So, why did so many people die in the Haiti earthquake?
-There are a number of reasons for this:
+There are several reasons for this:

-The earthquake occurred at shallow depth – this means that the seismic waves have to travel a smaller distance through the earth to reach the surface so maintain more of their energy.
+The earthquake occurred at shallow depth – this means that the seismic waves must travel a smaller distance through the Earth to reach the surface to maintain more energy.

-The earthquake struck in the most densely populated area of the country.
+The earthquake struck the most densely populated area of the country.

 Haiti is the poorest country in the Western Hemisphere

-The buildings in Port-Au-Prince and other areas of Haiti were in very poor condition in general and were not designed or constructed to be earthquake resistant.
+The buildings in Port-Au-Prince and other areas of Haiti were generally in poor condition and were not designed or constructed to be earthquake-resistant.

-3 Million people live in Port au Prince with the majority living in slum conditions after rapid urbanisation.
+Three million people live in Port au Prince; most live in slum conditions after rapid urbanisation.

 Haiti only has one airport with one runway.
-The control tower was badly damaged in the earthquake.
+The control tower was severely damaged in the earthquake.
 The port is also unusable due to damage.

 Rescue teams from around the world took up to 48 hours to arrive in Haiti due to the problems at the airport.
-Local people have had to use their bare hands to try and dig people out of the rubble.
+As a result, local people have had to use their bare hands to try and dig people out of the rubble.

-There has been a severe shortage of doctors and many people have died of injuries such as broken limbs.
+There has been a severe shortage of doctors, and many people have died of injuries like broken limbs.